Scaling limit of multi-type invariant measures via the directed landscape: Stationary horizon limits in solvable models

 \subsection{Notation and conventions}

 We turn our attention to solvable models.
 To prove Theorem \ref{thm:all_conv}, we verify the assumptions of Theorem \ref{thm:LPPSHconv} for each of the six models considered.
 For the convergence of $\Ll_N \to \Ll$, we use \cite{Dauvergne-Virag-21}, which gives us the desired convergence.
 In each subsection that follows, we will remind the reader of the choices of parameters.
-We note that in all cases except for Poisson last-passage percolation, the convention of \cite{Dauvergne-Virag-21} is that geodesic paths start in the upper left corner and move downward to the lower right corner of the picture.
-We flip this convention so that geodesics move from the lower left to upper-right in all cases.
+We note that in all cases except for Poisson last-passage percolation, the convention of \cite{Dauvergne-Virag-21} is that the vertical coordinates increase as we move downward.
+We flip this convention so that the vertical coordinate increases as we move upward.
 By translation invariance and relabelling, this change needs no further justification.
 In the case of the SJ model, we reformulate the model as a last-passage model instead of a first-passage model.
-The precise details are explained in the corresponding section.
+The precise details are explained in Section \ref{sec:SJ}.

 It is important to note that in \cite{Dauvergne-Virag-21}, in the cases of the SJ and Poisson lines models, the convergence of the four-parameter field $\Ll_N \to \Ll$ was shown in a weaker hypograph topology (as opposed to uniform convergence on compact sets, as was shown for the others).
 However, when fixing the times $s < t$, the convergence of the process as a function of $(x,y) \in \R$ is shown to hold in the graph topology.
 Because the limiting object $\Ll$ is continuous, this implies uniform convergence on compact sets, as required by the Theorem.
-For more on this distinction, see \cite[Theorems 1.16, 10.3, Lemmas 7.2, 7.3, and pages 82, 83]{Dauvergne-Virag-21}.
+For more on this distinction, see \cite[Theorems 1.16, 10.3, Lemmas 7.2, 7.3, Remark 7.4, and pages 82-83]{Dauvergne-Virag-21}.